brandenclark/693r-microservices-research/README.md

 - Organized around business capabilities
 - Owned by a small team

 Microservices are usually characterized by their decomposition of traditionally monolithic applications across business subdomains or shared capabilities (i.e. services based on how the organization is structured vs what problems the organizations solves).
-However, really any aspect of an application architecture can be pulled out into it's own service.
+However, really any aspect of an application architecture can be pulled out into its own service.

 ### Making the decision to use them

 It all comes down to the balance between benefits and overhead for managing an increased number of services.
 Microservices take more effort to manage/automate and the increased moving parts introduces new concerns with networking, availability, and security.
 However, that extra cost can increase development speed, reduce application complexity, increase scalability for individual components, and increase the correlation between organization purpose and technology structures.

-### Resources
+### Good Resources

 - <https://microservices.io/index.html>